 Lake Gogebic in Michigan.

-Information about fishing lakes in Michigan
+Information about fishing lakes in MI.

 Fishing in the western part of the upper Michigan peninsula, at Lake Gogebic, for bass, crappie, walleye, perch, sunfish and northern pike.